Everest Base Camp Trek By Road

 8 km

-You take your time in the morning to have your breakfast and head up the valley of the Dudh Koshi River.
+You take your time in the morning, have breakfast, and head up the valley of the Dudh Koshi River.
 The path takes through tiny villages, crosses suspension bridges, and goes through pine forests.
 On the road, permit checks are done at the entrance to the Sagarmatha National Park.

 During a sunny day, you can have your first clear sight of Mount Everest as you walk.
 The long, steep climb to the Namche Bazaar (3,440 m / 11,286 ft) is the most difficult.
 It is a gradual climb that demands patience.
 Taking short breaks helps you to control your breathing.

-Namche Bazaar is a vibrant mountain town in the shape of a natural amphitheater.
+Namche Bazaar is a vibrant mountain town shaped like a natural amphitheater.
 Then you get to your teahouse, after some 8 hours of walking, and rest.
 The increased altitude in sleeping necessitates the intake of lots of fluids.

 Breakfast, Lunch, and Dinner